 You can go to the official taxi counter inside the airport.
-The far will be about $25 total (not per person).
+The fare will be about $25 total (not per person).

-Taxi drivers are usually not tipped in Bali, but it is nice to round up your fare, so if the total is 375,000 rupiah (the Indonesian currency) it's nice to pay 400,000.
+Taxi drivers are usually not tipped in Bali, but it is nice to round up your fare, so if the total is 375,000 rupiah (the Indonesian currency) it's nice to round it up to 400,000.
 (That's about $2 extra!)

 The local languages are Balinese and Indonesian, but Bali thrives on international travel, and most people who welcome visitors (restaurants, shop owners, hotel staff) speak English as well.
 Our staff speaks Balinese, Indonesian, and English.